 SPECIAL COBRA LAW FOR CONNECTICUT RESIDENTS AGES 62-65:

-HELPFUL LINKS (from U.S. Department of Labor website):
+HELPFUL LINK (from U.S. Department of Labor website):

-SOURCES: State of Connecticut Legislation; Connecticut Insurance Department; Connecticut Department of Labor
+SOURCES: State of Connecticut Legislation; Connecticut Insurance Department; Connecticut Department of Labor; United States Department of Labor